Software

 neuraloperator

-neuraloperator is a Python library for learning mappings between function spaces—neural operators that generalize across resolutions and domains.
-It provides implementations of Fourier and related architectures (including FNO and Galerkin-style layers), training utilities, and example PDE benchmarks.
-I contribute to the core library and use it in several operator-learning projects.
+NeuralOperator is a PyTorch library for learning mappings between function spaces—neural operators that generalize across resolutions and domains.
+It ships the reference implementations of Fourier Neural Operators and related architectures (FNO, tensorized TFNO, Galerkin-style layers), together with training utilities and PDE benchmark examples.
+Operators are resolution invariant: a model trained on one grid can be applied on another without retraining.
+The project is part of the PyTorch ecosystem; see the documentation and the practical guide for tutorials.
+I contribute to the core library and use it across several operator-learning projects.

 HssMatrices.jl